Book Review

 JAMES by Percival Everett: Review

+SPOILER FREE!
 “With my pencil, I wrote myself into being.”
 ‘James’ is a retelling of The Adventures of Huckleberry Finn from the perspective of Jim, an enslaved man.
 The story follows Jim’s escape and journey down the Mississippi River with fellow runaway Huck Finn.
-What I loved most about this book was the writing, which, for me,…
+What I loved most about this book was the writing, which,…

 -